 “Student loan debt is crushing millions of borrowers, especially students of color.
 The pandemic’s dual economic and health crises have only exacerbated this harm, and education borrowers deserve the same bankruptcy protections enjoyed by other consumer borrowers.
 The 2005 bankruptcy restrictions penalize borrowers for pursuing higher education, provide no incentive to private lenders to lend responsibly, and likely affect African American borrowers more negatively than other borrowers.
 Private education debt is no different than other consumer debt; it involves private profit and deserves no privileged treatment.
 I will work actively with Congressman Cohen and Senator Durbin to protect student borrowers.”

 Congressman Swalwell made the following statement:

-“Too many Americans are having to defer their dreams – starting a family, buying a home, launching a business – because they’re mired in student loan debt,” Swalwell said.
-“By treating privately issued student loans like similar types of debt, the Private Student Loan Bankruptcy Fairness Act will aid borrowers who have fallen upon tough times, will encourage more Americans to pursue a college education without fear of financial ruin, and will restore many Americans’ freedom to dream.”
+“Too many Americans are having to defer their dreams – starting a family, buying a home, launching a business – because they’re stuck in student loan debt.
+The Private Student Loan Bankruptcy Fairness Act will allow borrowers who have fallen on tough times to start their adult lives without fear of financial ruin, so that they are better able to pursue their dreams.”

 Before changes were made to the Bankruptcy Code in 2005, only government-issued or government-guaranteed student loans were excluded from discharge in bankruptcy.
 This protection was intended to safeguard federal investments in higher education.
 Today’s bill would restore the bankruptcy law pertaining to private student loans and allow them to be discharged in bankruptcy.